Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 For instance, if a highly-esteemed partner leaves a law firm, the value of the firm could decline significantly.
 Goodwill should account for individuals whose talents and reputations bring value to the firm.

-If a doctor’s office has two practicing healthcare professionals, one of whom is very new and in training, there’s a strong chance that a lot of the office’s value is tied up in the older doctor who has been practicing for years.
+If a doctor’s office has two practising healthcare professionals, one of whom is very new and in training, there’s a strong chance that a lot of the office’s value is tied up in the older doctor who has been practicing for years.

 Some businesses use a cost approach to valuing business goodwill.
 Under this system, companies quote the financial cost of recreating the current level of goodwill from scratch.